pehur00/yt-influencer-stock-tracker/DEPLOYMENT.md

-# Deployment Guide: Joseph Carlson Show Stock Tracker
+# Deployment Guide: YouTube Influencer Stock Tracker

 This guide explains how to deploy the stock tracker to GitHub Pages with automated weekly updates.